Chanterelle and Pumpkin Muffins: A Cozy Autumn Treat

 Make the Muffins

 Gently fold the dry ingredients into the wet mixture until just combined.
+Do not overmix — this keeps the muffins tender.

 Bake

-Preheat oven to 350°F (175°C).
+Preheat the oven to 350°F (175°C).

 Divide the batter evenly between the cups.